clintoon/splitity/web/src/pages/TermsAndConditionsPage/terms_and_conditions.md

 # Age Requirement for Users

 Users must be of age 13 or older to be permitted to use the Service.
-If We learn of any users under the age of 13, we will terminate their access immediately.
+If We learn of any users under the age of 13, We will terminate their access immediately.

 # Subscriptions